andyetzel/starburst-data-products-client/examples/README.md

 ## Best Practices

 ### Security
-- Never commit the `.env` file with real credentials
+- Never commit the `.env` file with real credentials to version control
+- Never hardcode JWT tokens or any secrets in scripts or documentation
 - Use service accounts for automation
+- Store JWT tokens and other secrets only in `.env` file (which is in `.gitignore`)
 - Implement proper access controls for PII data
+- Regularly rotate OAuth tokens and passwords

 ### Development
 - Always test in a development environment first